 Indeed, trials and difficulties make it more challenging for believers to maintain ‘istiqama since fitnah strikes directly at our hearts.
 The Messenger of Allah ﷺ said, “Al-fitan will continue to be offered to the heart, just as the strips that are being added together to form a woven mat.
 Any heart that accepts them (al-Fitan) will have a black dot engraved in it until it becomes dark with slight whiteness, and just as the cup that is turned upside down (and thus does not hold anything in it), they do not recognize that which is righteous, or recognize that which is evil” (Muslim).
 How accurate were his words ﷺ in relating to us the hearts of Muslims during the time of fitnah when we become unable to differentiate between that which is righteous nor recognize that which is evil.

 Therefore, acquiring ‘istiqama entails:

-Our victory can only come if we address the ills of our hearts and fill it with ‘istiqama.
-This requires an understanding and adherence to our manhaj.
-The Messenger of Allah (S) was reported to have said, “I have left you upon clear proofs, its night is like its day, no one deviates from it except one who is destroyed, and whoever lives (long) from amongst you will see great controversy.
-So stick to what you know from my Sunnah and the Sunnah of the rightly guided caliphs.”
-[Ibn Majah] Our religion is based on tenants which are clear including neither harm nor the imposition of harm.
+Our victory can only come if we address the ills of our hearts and fill them with ‘istiqama, which requires an understanding and adherence to our manhaj.
+The Messenger of Allah ﷺ was reported to have said, “I have left you upon clear proofs, its night is like its day, no one deviates from it except one who is destroyed, and whoever lives (long) from amongst you will see great controversy.
+So stick to what you know from my Sunnah and the Sunnah of the rightly guided caliphs” (Ibn Majah).
+Our religion is based on clear tenants, including neither harm nor the imposition of harm.
 Those who rely on extremist views or violence do not understand the basic tenants of our faith.

 By Sh.
 Jamal Said